astronomer/airflow-dbt-elt/README.md

 the data store specific sections below.

 ## Requirements
 The Astronomer CLI and Docker installed locally are needed to run all DAGs in this repo.
-The p

 ## Getting Started
 The easiest way to run these example DAGs is to use the Astronomer CLI to get an Airflow instance up and